influxdata/docs-v2/content/influxdb/cloud/notebooks/create-notebook.md

 title: Create a notebook
 description:
 weight: 102
-influxdb/v2.0/tags:
+influxdb/cloud/tags:
 menu:
-  influxdb_2_0:
+  influxdb_cloud:
     name: Create a notebook
     parent: Notebooks
 ---
 {{% note %}}
 **Notebooks is currently an early access feature.**
-[Submit a request](https://w2.influxdata.com/notebooks-early-access/ ) to be added to the queue, and we will send you a confirmation when you’ve been added to early access.
+[Submit a request](https://w2.influxdata.com/notebooks-early-access/ ) for early access, and we'll send you a confirmation notebooks is available in your account.
 {{% /note %}}

 Create a notebook to explore, visualize, and process your data.

 This guide walks through the basics of creating a notebook.
 For specific examples, see the following:

   - [Downsample data](/influxdb/cloud/notebooks/downsample/)
   - [Normalize data](/influxdb/cloud/notebooks/normalize/)

 ## Create a new notebook
-1. In the navigation menu on the left, click the **Notebooks**.
+1. In the navigation menu on the left, click **Notebooks**.

     {{< nav-icon "notebooks" >}}
 2. Click **+Create Notebook**.